thatbeautifuldream/dev/lecture-019/README.md

 let p3 = person.address; // p3 is undefined

 console.log(`${p1} is ${p2} years old from ${p3}`);
-// Adam is 30 years old from undefined
+// Adam is null years old from undefined
 ```

 > Output : `undefined`